nuttycream/gai/README.md

 #

-gai, is a git + AI powered TUI that automatically generates commits, commit messages, and branches when appropriate.

-gai is yet another entry to the **A**rtificial (intelligence) **S**lop **S**oftware initiative (aka.
-ASS).

-It works by taking a diff of your repo and sending an API request to an LLM AI provider, where it takes that response and builds out git operations along with messages for you to review and send out - simplifying the process greatly.
+gai, is a git + AI powered TUI that uses the intelligence of LLM's to simplify the process of creating entire commits.
+From staging files or chunks of code, to creating a verbose and well defined commit message.
+It simplifies the process of version control with the added benefit of a clean commit history.

 > [!NOTE]
 > This is not a complete git replacement.
-In fact, I recommend heavily relying
-> on the git cli and using this primarily when you don't want to create commit
-> messages.
+I still recommend using the git cli or other git based TUI's for complex operations such as resolving merge conflicts.
+> While it isn't strictly a planned feature, we currently only support operations such as auto staging, committing, and amending.

 ## Planned features
 - [x] Per File Staging [#4](https://github.com/nuttycream/gai/issues/4)